JacobPamintuan/Legato-Learning/README.md

 This was by far the most complex and best-looking GUI I have created so far, and especially proud since I was able to create it on Java Swing, which is know to be outdated and clunky.

-- Used a new prototyping software
+- Used a new prototyping software: Figma
+- Used MuseScore 3
 - Implemented a variety of Swing features
 - Learned how to use Comparators to sort data
 - Created a Modern UI with an outdated, non front-end language